dmd-program/dmd-100/topics/organizing_story_development.md

 The setting is the environment that the story takes place.
 The setting helps establish the tone, story genre, and often foreshadows future events in the plot.

 #### Point of view (PoV)
+Who is telling the story?
+Who are you experiencing the story through?
+Depending on the point of view, the author can create a sense of intimacy with the story, or a more objective and distant perspective.

 1. First person: (I, we)
 2. Second person: (you)